bcoe/awesome-sentry/README.md

 <!-- subtitle -->

-A collection of awesome [sentry.io](sentry.io) docs, examples, and videos, for solving common development problems. 😎
+A collection of awesome [sentry.io](https://sentry.io) articles and videos, that help you solve common development problems with Sentry. 😎

 <!-- image -->